 A selection of images taken at Loop Head Lighthouse.
 Click on the thumbnail for more images.

-Male and female Common Yellowthroats for comparison.
+A selection of male and female Common Yellowthroats for comparison.
 Click on the thumbnail for more images.

 Western Palearctic Records of Common Yellowthroat (to December 2009)

 - 4th November 1954.
 1st winter male.
 Lundy Island, Devon.
 Trapped; held overnight and released the following day.

 - 7th to 11th June 1984.
 Male.
 Fetlar, Shetland.

 - 2nd to 17th October 1984.
 1st winter male.
 Bryher, Isles of Scilly.

 - 6th January to 23rd April 1989.
 1st winter male.
 Murston Gravel Pits, (near) Sittingbourne, Kent.